WCSCourses/GenEpiLAC2025/course_modules_2025/Mapping_and_Phylogenetics/Mapping+Phylo.md

 The following command runs `gubbins` on standard settings, with 4 CPUs.

 Note: the `-c` option tells the program to use 4 CPUs.
-Note: the `-p` option tells the program to name all files with the prefix `gubbins`
+Note: the `-p` option tells the program to name all files with the prefix `gubbins`.
 This command can take a few minutes to run.

 ```